The Best Modern War, Cold War & WW3 War Games03 Dec 2019 6

 Ostensibly the modern warfare incarnation of Digitalmindsoft’s Men of War (MoW) series and sharing the same engine, Call To Arms enjoys many of the same features that have made MoW a fan favorite for years, albeit with a WW3 twist.
 Although only currently featuring two factions, the United States Army and the Global Revolutionary Movement, Russia and Germany are purported to be in the works.

 This is an exciting prospect for modern military aficionados as Call To Arms shares the same persnickety attention to detail as it’s WW2 forerunners with each individual unit having its own inventory of authentic kit.
 One exciting new feature Call To Arms brings to the table is the ability to take control of any unit from the first-person perspective.
 This feature combined with fully destructible environments and the lethality of modern weaponry really brings Call To Arms into its own, as dictating orders to your units and then participating in the attack yourself or providing cover with the PK light gun is a feeling unmatched by most wargames.
-There is a free trial lets you play around in multiplayer with the basic factions, and then the premium versions unlock single-player and more advanced features.

 Developer: Bohemia Interactive